 Take your agreements seriously, so you can focus on the most important task – creating great music with others.

 Real relationships require real accountability.

-If you enjoyed this post, help us provide more practical advice for musicians by going to GodAndGigsBook.com and contributing to our book publishing drive.
+If you enjoyed this post, find more practical advice for musicians by going to GodAndGigsBook.com and purchasing the God and Gigs text and study guide.